 - What happens when a pregnant woman consumes cocaine?
 Cocaine crosses the placenta and enters your baby’s circulation.
 The elimination of cocaine is slower in a fetus than in an adult.
 This means that cocaine remains in the baby’s body much longer than it does in your body.

 - How can cocaine affect my baby?
 According to the Organization of Teratology Information Services (OTIS), during the early months of pregnancy cocaine exposure may increase the risk of miscarriage.
-Later in pregnancy, cocaine use can cause placental abruption.
-Placental abruption can lead to severe bleeding, preterm birth, and fetal death.
+Later in pregnancy, cocaine use can cause placental abruption, which can lead to severe bleeding, preterm birth, and fetal death.
 OTIS also states that the risk of birth defects appears to be greater when the mother has used cocaine frequently during pregnancy.
 According to the American Congress of Obstetricians and Gynecology (ACOG), women who use cocaine during their pregnancy have a 25 % increased chance of premature labor.
 Babies born to mothers who use cocaine throughout their pregnancy may also have a smaller head and be growth restricted.
 Babies who are exposed to cocaine later in pregnancy may be born dependent and suffer from withdrawal symptoms such as tremors, sleeplessness, muscle spasms, and feeding difficulties.
 Some experts believe that learning difficulties may result as the child gets older.
 Defects of the genitals, kidneys, and brain are also possible.

 - What if I consumed cocaine before I knew I was pregnant?
 There have not been any conclusive studies done on single doses of cocaine during pregnancy.
 Birth defects and other side effects are usually a result of prolonged use, but because studies are inconclusive, it is best to avoid cocaine altogether.
 Cocaine is a very addictive drug and experimentation often leads to abuse of the drug.